-Most prior methods exploit neural networks to learn a mapping from inputs such as the RGB image, the depth image, and the categorical shape prior, to one or two of the three unknowns.
-For example, in \cite{tian2020shape}, a deformation field is learned to deform the shape prior to obtain the object shape and a correspondence matrix is predicted to draw correspondences between the model shape and the back-projected depth points for pose estimation with Umeyama \cite{umeyama1991least}.
-Although these learning methods greatly factor away the complexities in the problem by leveraging data and have achieved excellent performance on benchmarks, they are faced with potential failures caused by any domain change and tedious data curation process for training when they are deployed to a new environment.
-In the object pose and shape estimation task, the ground truth pose of an object is especially painstaking to annotate since so far there has been no scalable and easily accessible approach to measure the pose of an object.
-On the other hand, virtually all the prior methods focus on either point cloud or signed distance field (SDF) as the shape representation.
-Point clouds are flexible but they do not have the notion of surface, while SDF entails unfavorable computational complexity which is often scaled cubically with the resolution.
+Most prior methods exploit neural networks to learn a mapping from inputs such as the RGB-D image and a categorical shape prior to one or two of the three unknowns.
+Although these learning methods greatly factor away the complexities in the problem by leveraging data and have achieved excellent performance on benchmarks, they face potential failures caused by domain changes and the tedious data curation process required for training when they are deployed to a new environment.
+The ground truth pose of an object is especially painstaking to annotate since so far there has been no scalable and easily accessible approach to measure the pose of an object \diffcolor{in the real world}.
+On the other hand, virtually all the prior methods focus on either point clouds or signed distance fields (SDFs) as the shape representation.
+Point clouds are flexible but lack the notion of surface, while SDFs entail unfavorable computational complexity, which often scales cubically with resolution.